-The truth is; a lot of people never give attention to the market’s product for the first time.
-In fact, they are staring at a different solution to their problem by visiting various sites and then make a decision.
-So it is pretty hard to win the customers auction and convert them into your actual buyers.
+That’s what retargeting across social channels does for you as a marketer.
+The truth is; a lot of people never pay due attention to your product for the first time.
+In fact, they are staring at different options of solutions to their problem by visiting various sites and might not be in a hurry to make a decision.
+So it is pretty hard to win the customer attention and convert them into your actual buyers.

-Retargeting is a smart way to re-engage with the audience who have visited your website before.
-It has 98% chances to bring visitors back, helps you to get your brand recognized, and acquire the customer’s attention.
+Retargeting is a smart way to re-engage with the audience that already visited your website at least once before.
+There is a 98% chance to bring visitors back, help you improve brand recognition, and acquire the most sought-after customer attention.

-Retargeting is the process of tracking the visitors online and dropping a cookie to their browsers if they leave the website without converting it into your customers.
-This cookie helps marketers to retarget their visitors on other websites they visit while they’re online.
+Retargeting, also referred to as remarketing, is the process of tracking your online visitors and dropping a cookie to their browsers upon them leaving your website without converting into your customers.
+This cookie helps marketers retarget their visitors on other websites they visit while they’re online.

 Have a look at the image below for a better understanding that how Retargeting works.

 - Gain more quality traffic and high conversion rate